 Such notification is referred to as a “difference” and is published by ICAO in Supplements to each Annex.

-Annex 9 of the Chicago Convention is an important document for international civil aviation as it details the agreed international Standards and Recommended Practices to assist the free flow of passengers and goods, without compromising border integrity and/or sovereignty.
+Annex 9 of the Chicago Convention is an important document for international civil aviation as it details the agreed international SARP’s to assist the free flow of passengers and goods, without compromising border integrity and/or sovereignty.

-The Department of Infrastructure and Regional Development sits on ICAOs Facilitation Panel, and is part of the National Passenger Facilitation Committee, in which relevant parties (including the Department of Immigration and Border Protection, Australian Border Force, Department of Agriculture and Water Resources, major international airports and the airlines) work together to put in place measures enabling Australia to comply with ICAO Standards and Recommended Practices to the maximum extent possible.
+The Department of Infrastructure, Transport, Regional Development and Communications sits on ICAO’s Facilitation Panel, and domestically is part of the National Passenger Facilitation Committee, in which relevant parties (including the Department Home Affairs, Department of Agriculture, Water and the Environment, major international airports and the airlines) work together to put in place measures enabling Australia to comply with ICAO SARP’s to the maximum extent possible.

 Australia regularly reviews its compliance with Annex 9 and lodges differences where necessary.

-Annex 13 of the Chicago Convention provides the international Standards and Recommended Practices as the basis for aviation accident, serious incident and incident investigations, accident prevention and accident and serious incident reporting, with the sole objective being accident prevention.
+Annex 13 of the Chicago Convention provides the international SARP’s as the basis for aviation accident, serious incident and incident investigations, accident prevention and accident and serious incident reporting, with the sole objective being accident prevention.
 It is not the objective to apportion blame or provide a means of determining a liability.

-The Australian Transport Safety Bureau (ATSB) in the Department of Infrastructure and Regional Development is the responsible agency for carrying out the functions of Annex 13, involving civil registered aircraft in Australia and Australian registered aircraft overseas.
-The ATSB receives reports of around 150 aircraft accidents and serious incidents, 7000 incidents each year and is resourced to conduct independent no-blame investigations into around 90 of these occurrences.
+The Australian Transport Safety Bureau (ATSB) is the responsible agency for carrying out the functions of Annex 13, involving civil registered aircraft in Australia and Australian registered aircraft overseas.
 For further information on the ATSB, visit www.atsb.gov.au.

-Annex 16 of the convention sets out the Standards and Recommended Practices which have been adopted by ICAO signatory countries regarding aircraft noise and engine emissions
+Annex 16 of the Chicago Convention sets out the SARP’s which have been adopted by ICAO signatory countries regarding aircraft noise and engine emissions.

-- Volume I applies to aircraft noise and specifies the Standards and Recommended Practices which apply to a wide range of aircraft.
+- Volume I applies to aircraft noise and specifies the SARP’s which apply to a wide range of aircraft.

 - Volume II applies to aircraft engine emissions applicable to specified aircraft engines.

-The Department of Infrastructure and Regional Development administers the Air Navigation (Aircraft Noise) Regulations which apply to all aircraft operating within Australian airspace, and for the Air Navigation (Aircraft Engine Emissions) Regulations which apply to specified aircraft engines.
+The Department of Infrastructure, Transport, Regional Development and Communications administers the Air Navigation (Aircraft Noise) Regulations 2018 which apply to all aircraft operating within Australian airspace, and for the Air Navigation (Aircraft Engine Emissions) Regulations which apply to specified aircraft engines.
 Further information on these regulations and downloadable applications for permits are available on the Department’s website.